KylerBesher/dancepnt/site/content/our-story.md

 ---
 # Welcome to Prestige National Talent Competition!

-For the last 13 years, founder Kristal Venters has worked as a studio owner/competition team director.
+For the last 13 years, founder Kristal Venters has worked as a studio owner and competition team director.
 The vision for PNT was created to strengthen and inspire our competitive industry as a whole.

 After years of attending countless competitions, our team is driven to give the **BEST** experience possible to our competitive dancers.
 With customer service being our top priority, we aim to create a world class dance experience for ALL of our regional and national shows.
 Everyone who enters our doors will truly feel appreciated.